r0x0r/pywebview/README.md

 - `webview.start(title, html, css='', script='', js_api=None, options={})`
   Start a serverless WebView instance with provided HTML/CSS/JS code and JS API class instance.
 You can specify CSS and JS either using the function parameters or embedded in your HTML file, either inline or linked as relative URLs.
-The base URL for relative links is set to the directory the program is launched from This function is single window.
-To open multiple windows use `create_window`
+The base URL for relative links is set to the directory the program is launched from.
+The function supports only a single window.
+To open multiple windows use `create_window`.
   * `title` - Window title
   * `html` - HTML code
   * `css` - CSS code